 - University of Twente (UT), in the Netherlands

-Occasional jolts of electrical charge that hit you when you aren't paying attention and accidently touch the leads of charged capacitors, or when you connect 2 wires that you shouldn't, or an electrical component more or less explodes in front of your eyes, because you connected it to the testing board in the wrong way...
+Occasional jolts of electrical charge that hit you when you aren't paying attention and accidentally touch the leads of charged capacitors, or when you connect 2 wires that you shouldn't, or an electrical component more or less explodes in front of your eyes, because you connected it to the testing board in the wrong way...

 Those events make you jump out of your chair and definitely raise your adrenaline level!
 And, on the plus side, you’ll most likely never do the same mistake again.

-6. Plenty of affordable study options
+6. Plenty of affordable Electrical Engineering degrees to choose from

 Electrical Engineering Master's degrees are some of the most popular in the world, after MBAs, and many can have steep tuition fees.

 However, not all Electrical Engineering courses are expensive!